Fact Checked

 Choking in sleep, also known as sleep-related choking, can have several causes, including:

-- Acid reflux: Acid reflux, also known as Gastroesophageal Reflux Disease (GERD), is a condition where stomach acid flows back into the oesophagus, causing irritation and inflammation.
-This can lead to symptoms such as heartburn, regurgitation, choking or coughing during sleep.
-Choking in sleep due to GERD can be a sign of a serious medical condition and should be evaluated by a healthcare professional.
+• Acid reflux: Also known as Gastroesophageal Reflux Disease (GERD), occurs when stomach acid moves up into the oesophagus, causing irritation and swelling.
+This can cause symptoms like heartburn, regurgitation, and coughing or choking while sleeping.
+Choking because of GERD can be a sign of a serious medical condition and should be evaluated by a healthcare professional.

-- Allergies or sinus problems: Allergies or sinus issues can cause congestion in the nose and throat, making it difficult to breathe properly during sleep and leading to choking or coughing.
-Different sinus-related conditions include sinusitis, post-nasal drip and nasal polyps.
+• Allergies or sinus problems: Allergies or sinus problems can block the nose and throat, making it hard to breathe well while sleeping.
+This can lead to choking or coughing.
+Conditions like sinusitis, post-nasal drip, and nasal polyps can cause mucus to drip from the nose to the throat during sleep, making it worse.

-- Tonsillitis: Tonsillitis is inflammation in the tonsils, which are the two lymph nodes located on either side of the back of the throat.
-Common symptoms of tonsillitis are sore throat, difficulty swallowing, fever, swollen glands in the neck, bad breath (halitosis) and choking in sleep.
+• Tonsillitis: Swelling in the tonsils is known as tonsillitis.
+Symptoms include a sore throat, trouble swallowing, fever, swollen glands in the neck, bad breath, and choking during sleep.
 In rare cases, tonsillitis can cause choking during sleep if the tonsils become so swollen that they block the airway.
 However, this is not common, and most cases of tonsillitis do not lead to choking during sleep.

-- Neuromuscular Disorders: Certain neurological conditions can affect the muscles responsible for breathing and swallowing, making people more susceptible to choking during sleep.
+• Neuromuscular Disorders: Certain conditions can affect the muscles responsible for breathing and swallowing, making people more susceptible to choking during sleep.
 Examples include muscular dystrophy and Amyotrophic Lateral Sclerosis (ALS).

 Choking in sleep comorbidities

 Obstructive Sleep Apnoea is one of the most prevalent reasons for choking or gasping in sleep.
-When left untreated, it is often associated with various other health conditions.
 Coexisting conditions associated with OSA include high blood pressure, cardiovascular disease, type 2 diabetes, obesity, Alzheimer’s and GERD.
 These health comorbidities can have a detrimental effect on a person’s health and well-being.

 Are there any remedies to help prevent choking in sleep?